Medical devices safety for professionals and patients

 Since the 1960s, an ever-widening range of vinyl-based medical devices have been used for billions of patient days of acute and chronic exposure without report of any effects.
 Moreover, the PVC medical equipment have undergone strict regulatory review by many government and independent health agencies around the world.

 The phthalate DEHP, which used to be the most used plasticiser for medical applications, has come under scrutiny by regulatory and medical authorities.
-Yet it is now possible to replace DEHP with alternative plasticisers for all medical applications.
+Yet it is now possible to replace DEHP with alternative plasticisers for nearly all medical applications.
 This means patients and healthcare professionals can continue to benefit from PVC’s unique properties without using phthalates of concern.

 Safe hospital environments with vinyl